omkarpai/knowledge-base/content/posts/multiple-git-identities.md

 `ssh-keygen` will further ask for a passphrase.
 You can also leave this empty and proceed.
 <br>

 At the end of this section you should now be having a pair of files `id_ed25519` and `id_ed25519.pub`.
-(I will be assuming the default file names for the sake of this guide).
+(Assuming the default file names).

 {{< tip >}}
 A good idea is to move the SSH key pairs to `.ssh` in your home directory and naming them appropriately to avoid confusion.<br>